php-dev-br/laravel-doc-pt-br/valet.md

 Once you have completed your custom Valet driver, place it in the `~/.valet/Drivers` directory using the `FrameworkValetDriver.php` naming convention.
 For example, if you are writing a custom valet driver for WordPress, your file name should be `WordPressValetDriver.php`.

-Let's take a look at a sample implementation of each method your custom Valet driver should implement.
+Let's take at a sample implementation of each method your custom Valet driver should implement.

 #### The `serves` Method